TAbdiukov/GMod-E2/README.md

 * E2_Proxy - A script from an unfinished project to passing HTTP data over the server's IP address.
 Frontend needs to be yet written
 * Fake_Moneyprinter - A simplistic fake moneyprinter for Darkrp
 * hoyo_Midi_Player_V6 - Plays MIDI music on the server as it can.
 Requires. midi.php and mc.php
-* Image_Writer - Prints a real image on the digital screen.
+* Image_Writer - Prints a real-world image on the digital screen.
 Requires image.php
-* Mario_Underwater_Theme - A port from ZSPU
+* Mario_Underwater_Theme - A port from ZSPU.
+Play Super Mario Bros Underwater theme
-* QMON - ???
+* QMON - takes a String (non-delimited, ie "9A"), and a user wirelink, and then traverses the user and turns it on and off, pressing the listed entities.
+Useful for RP (money stealing), Sandbox (pressing random others buttons) or elsewhere  (opening and closing doors)